 Peter Maurin, co-founder of the Catholic Worker, said that the movement intended to “create a place where it is easier to be good.”
 Lydia’s house is a space where both the affluent and the needy can bring their gifts to the table and share them in a way that gives life to all involved.

 Lydia’s House makes this vision a reality by

 - Creating a physical space of beauty and hospitality where each person is valued and respected

 - Doing our work in a sacramental spirit: serving meals that are healthy and whole, including guests in decision making, communicating and living non-violently, providing respite and retreat for both guests and volunteers

 - Defining set times for prayer in the lives of volunteers and, should they choose to participate, the guests

 - Providing spiritual companionship and deep listening for all who live in the house

 - Partnering with local congregations, as houses of worship for those that pass through our doors

-- Hosting a monthly ecumenical prayer and worship service in the house
+- Hosting a seasonal ecumenical prayer and worship service in the house